railwayapp/docs/src/docs/reference/support.md

 ## Discord

-Railway has a vibrant community of users and developers on [Discord](https://discord.gg/railway).
+Railway has a vibrant community of users and developers on  <a href="https://discord.gg/railway" target="_blank">Discord</a>.
 We encourage you to reach out to the community for help with your project.
 The community is a great place to get help with your project, learn new things, and meet other developers.

 Please ensure that you follow these rules in our community:
-- Ask questions in the [✋ ｜ help](https://discord.com/channels/713503345364697088/1006629907067064482) channel
+- Ask questions in the  <a href="https://discord.com/channels/713503345364697088/1006629907067064482" target="_blank">✋ ｜ help</a> channel
 - Search for your issue first before making a thread
 - Give as much information as you can (see [How to ask for help](#how-to-ask-for-help))
 - Refrain from pinging anyone with the Team or Conductor roles in Discord